 Although CHWs are typically seen as a public sector cadre, nearly every respondent organization in South Africa and India actively leverages its own CHW cadres to expand demand creation for their services.
-Further mobilizing private sector CHWs is a cost-effective way to generate demand and promote uptake of HIV services and to develop affordable lower-level cadres in the health workforce.
+Further mobilizing private sector CHWs is a cost-effective way to generate demand and promote uptake of HIV services.
 As seen throughout the previous section, CHWs are integral to the organizations' business models and HIV service delivery.
 The providers have integrated community-based staff into their organizations to expand their reach and sustain their operations.
 Having a community-based service component is largely understood as the cost of doing business in both countries.